-Grade Course Title Curriculum That is Taught 6 Accelerated 6 th Grade Math (Course: 6 th grade and 1 st semester of 7 th grade/ 6 th grade/7A) All of 6 th grade math standards and 3 units of 7 th grade math standards 7 Accelerated 7 th Grade Math (Course: 2 nd semester of 7 th grade and all of 8 th grade/7B/8 th grade) The other 7 th grade math standards and all of 8 th grade math standards 8 Honors GSE Algebra I High school course that is taught in the 8 th grade with student earning credit on the high school transcript with grade of 70 or higher.
+Grade Course Title Curriculum That is Taught 6 Accelerated 6 th Grade Math (2018-2019) (Course: 6 th grade and 1 st semester of 7 th grade/ 6 th grade/7A) All of 6 th grade math standards and 2 units of 7 th grade math standards 7 Accelerated 7 th Grade Math (2019-2020) (Course: 2 nd semester of 7 th grade and all of 8 th grade/7B/8 th grade) The other 7 th grade math standards and all of 8 th grade math standards 8 Honors GSE Algebra I (2020-2021) High school course that is taught in the 8 th grade with student earning grade and credit on high school transcript with grade of 70 or higher.
 Course also receives honors weight.
-(If a student is not successful, the failing grade is recorded on the high school transcript) This course does not count as a HOPE Scholarship eligible course.
-9 Honors GSE Geometry Course receives honors weight with grade earned of 70 or higher on high school transcript.
-10 Honors GSE Algebra II Course receives honors weight with grade earned of 70 or higher on high school transcript.
-11 GSE Honors Pre-Calculus Course receives honors weight with grade earned of 70 or higher on high school transcript.
-12 AP Calculus AB or BC or AP Statistics or Dual Enrollment Course receives Advanced Placement weight with grade earned of 70 or higher on high school transcript.
+(If a student is not successful, the failing grade is recorded on the high school transcript.)
+9 Honors GSE Geometry (2021-2022) Course receives honors weight with grade earned of 70 or higher on high school transcript.
+10 Honors GSE Algebra II (2022-2023) Course receives honors weight with grade earned of 70 or higher on high school transcript.
+11 GSE Honors Pre-Calculus (2023-2024) Course receives Advanced Placement weight with grade earned of 70 or higher on high school transcript.
+12 AP Calculus AB or BC or AP Statistics or Dual Enrollment/Move On When Ready (2024- 2025) Course receives Advanced Placement weight with grade earned of 70 or higher on high school transcript.

-Criteria for Placement in Advanced Math
+Criteria for Placement in Accelerated Math

-Demonstrates 13/17 standards in 5th grade math course Distinguished (Level 4) on Georgia Milestones Assessment Advanced (level 4) on Math Inventory
+Demonstrates 16/20 standards in 5th grade math course Distinguished (Level 4) on Georgia Milestones Assessment